katyaa4703/github-tutorial/README.md

  * To undo `git commit` you will have to type in  `git reset HEAD^`.
 ---
 ## Error Handling
  * During the process of coding, many errors can be made.
 Such errors can include that you `init` in the wrong directory or you might want to      completely remove a repository.
 If you ever init in the wrong directory, you can simply just type : **`rm -rf .git`**
- * If you want to completely remove a repository (remote), you type in the command : **`git remote rm`**
+ * If you want to completely remove the remote repository, you type in the command : **`git remote rm`**
- *
+ * To delete the local repository, you type in the command `rm -rf .git`.
+Using  `.git` is what will remove the local repository.